RolandChristensen/developer-journal/_drafts/git.md

 ```

 1. To test how this works add a comment or other trivial code to a file in the current branch, such as "\\ This is a comment on branch branch-name".
-2. `$ git add .` and `$ git commit -m "Add comment to branch branch-name"`
+2. `git add .` and `git commit -m "Add comment to branch branch-name"`
-3. Use `$ git branch checkout branch-name` to switch to another branch and when you check the code you should see the comment disappear.
+3. Use `git branch checkout branch-name` to switch to another branch and when you check the code you should see the comment disappear.
 4. `git log` to see the commits.
 You should see commits from *main* up to the point you checked out the branch, but not see any commits on other branches like the one you just checked out.
 5. Checkout the other *test branch* and add another comment to practice.

 ## Merging Branches
 Eventually, you will decide that one of these branches is the solution you want to go with and the other can be discarded.

-1. `$ git checkout main`: to merge you go to the branch you want to merge changes into.
+1. `git checkout main`: to merge you go to the branch you want to merge changes into.
 ```
 $ git checkout main
 Switched to branch 'main'
 ```
-2. `$ git merge test-branch`: merge the
+2. `git merge test-branch`: merge the
 ```
 $ git merge test-branch
 Updating 899b6ac..1ddb9d2